 We know some parts of this website aren't full accessible:

-- Most older PDF documents aren't full accessible to screen reader software
+- older PDF documents are not fully accessible to screen reader software

-If you need information on this website in a different format, for example an accessible PDF, large print, easy read audio recording or braille, email: firstname.lastname@example.org or call 01757 705101.
+If you need information on this website in a different format, for example, an accessible PDF, large print, easy read audio recording or braille.
+You can make a request or email firstname.lastname@example.org.
+Alternatively, you can call us on 01757 705101.